uoft-csc320/misty-water-effect/STUDENT.md

 `STUDENT.md`: student version, to be filled in

-`data/`: contains burst of images we will be using for this tutorial
+`data/`: contains images needed for tutorial

 `media/`: example figures

+`results/`: @students: empty directory for students to write to, need to be made

 ## Learning objectives